rockerBOO/awesome-neovim/README.md

 - [nvim-lua/lsp-status.nvim](https://github.com/nvim-lua/lsp-status.nvim) - This is a plugin/library for generating statusline components from the built-in LSP client.
 - [nvimdev/lspsaga.nvim](https://github.com/nvimdev/lspsaga.nvim) - A light-weight LSP plugin based on Neovim's built-in LSP with a highly performant UI.
 - [kosayoda/nvim-lightbulb](https://github.com/kosayoda/nvim-lightbulb) - The plugin shows a lightbulb in the sign column whenever a `textDocument/codeAction` is available at the current cursor position.
-- [onsails/lspkind.nvim](https://github.com/onsails/lspkind.nvim) - The plugin adds vscode-like icons to Neovim LSP completions.
+- [onsails/lspkind.nvim](https://github.com/onsails/lspkind.nvim) - The plugin adds VSCode-like icons to Neovim LSP completions.
 - [ojroques/nvim-lspfuzzy](https://github.com/ojroques/nvim-lspfuzzy) - A small plugin to make the LSP client use FZF.
 - [gfanto/fzf-lsp.nvim](https://github.com/gfanto/fzf-lsp.nvim) - Enable the power of FZF fuzzy search for the Neovim built in LSP.
 - [ray-x/lsp_signature.nvim](https://github.com/ray-x/lsp_signature.nvim) - LSP signature hint when you type.